Here's where you'll find the latest information around COVID-19 and what it means for our clubs.

-Where do I get the latest info about COVID-19 (novel coronavirus)?
+Where do I get the latest info about COVID-19?

-www.covid19.govt.nz is still the first place you should go for official information.
-Here you’ll find detail on the disease itself, how to protect yourself, the Alert System, latest Government updates, information for communities and other resources.
+www.covid19.govt.nz is the first place you should go for official information.
+Here you’ll find the latest Government updates, info on the disease itself, how to protect yourself, information for communities and other resources.

 What are the symptoms of COVID-19?